Clicky

 God will bless His people with shalom, according to Psalm 29:11, and there are military instructions in Deuteronomy 20:10 on how to offer an adversary city terms of shalom.
 Numerous additional places in the Bible use the phrase as a term for political peace.

 In the Bible, an angel uses the word “shalom” as both a greeting and a welcome for the first time.
-In 1 Samuel 16:4–5, when Samuel arrives in Bethlehem to anoint David as king, the elders approach him nervously and ask, “Do you come in shalom? “we can see how the word “peace” came to be welcome.
-To which Samuel responds, “Shalom” (Peace).
+In 1 Samuel 16:4–5, when Samuel arrives in Bethlehem to anoint David as king, the elders approach him nervously and ask, “Do you come in shalom?
+“We can see how the word “peace” came to be welcome.
+To which Samuel responds, “Shalom” (peace).

 Why Is God Called The “God Of Shalom”?